kamitu-sm/kubernetes/Introduction/readme.md

 ## Kubernetes Overview ##
 By understanding the architecture and terminologies we are able to better understand the various configurations that are needed to build and maintain your kubernetes cluster.
-Let us start with core terminologies that are required to understand the architecture and then build on that further as we explain the architecture.
+Let us start with terminologies that are required to understand the Kubernetes and then build on that further as we explain the architecture.

 <img src="https://github.com/kamitu-sm/kubernetes/blob/master/Introduction/introduction%20terminologies.png" alt="KUBERNETES OVERVIEW" width="627" height="506">